ampproject/amp.dev/pages/content/amp-dev/documentation/courses/beginning-course/our-first-amp-page.md

 [tip type="note"]

-**Note**: You can start your future AMP pages using the HTML here as a starting point.
+**Note**: You can start your future AMP pages using the HTML [here]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/start/create/basic_markup.md', locale=doc.locale).url.path}}) as a starting point.
 This HTML includes the AMP boilerplate from above.
 It contains all the required tags and elements we’ve covered so far.
-Alternatively, you can customize your starting point with additional features using the boilerplate generation tool here.
+Alternatively, you can customize your starting point with additional features using the boilerplate generation tool [here](https://amp.dev/boilerplate).

 [/tip]